spthiel/BetterDiscord/Themes/CodeBlocks/README.md

 ## Implemented:

-Copy anything except for the //META of CodeBlocks.theme.css into your theme and edit what you want except the @import
+Copy anything except for the //META part of CodeBlocks.theme.css into your theme and edit what you want except the @import